 Finding a work-life balance

-“I’ve been able to put my resources into making new stock and developing local relationships with suppliers, stakeholders and members of the creative community, without putting all my capital into rent.
-There’s an important flow of economic and cultural vibrancy and positivity that can only happen when businesses know that they’re able to move forwards with support, rather than backwards with unsustainable rent costs.”
+Renew Adelaide’s program was a major drawcard – a way for her to test her concept in a major Australian city without taking a backwards step financially.
+“I’ve been able to my resources into making new stock and developing local relationships, without putting all my capital into rent.
+There’s a flow of economic and cultural vibrancy and positivity that can only happen when businesses move forward with support, rather than backwards with unsustainable rent costs.”

 Dreaming big (and very, very bright)